Active osmotic-like pressure on permeable inclusions: Effective Pressure on the Inclusion

+We thoroughly investigate the roles of system parameters on the effective pressure acting on the inclusion.
+These parameters include the mismatch in motility fields between the inside and outside regions of the inclusion, the geometry of the inclusion, the excluded volume interaction between active particles, the membrane hardness, as well as the global average density of active particles on the effective pressure.
+The effective pressure on the inclusion membrane is obtained following its mechanical definition \cite{Kardar2015-2} and is expressed in rescaled form as:

-where $l$ is the perimeter of the membrane enclosure, $r'_i$ is defined by Eq. \eqref{distance} and the brackets denote steady-state time averaging over different simulation runs.
-The expression inside the brackets gives the instantaneous force due to the $i$th active particle as this particle interacts with the inclusion membrane. $\bar{P}>0$ ($\bar{P}<0$) indicates an outward (inward) pressure.
+where $l$ is the perimeter of the membrane enclosure, $\rho$ is the global average density of active particles, and $r'_i$ is defined by Eq. (\eqref{distance}), and the brackets denote steady-state time averaging over different simulation runs.
+The expression inside the brackets represents the instantaneous force due to the $i$th active particle as it interacts with the inclusion membrane. $\bar{P}>0$ ($\bar{P}<0$) indicates an outward (inward) pressure.